 Step 5: Order by “Trust Flow” (“Ascending”), then “Citation Flow” (“Descending”).

 Order by “Trust Flow” (“Ascending”), then “Citation Flow” (“Descending”) to identify established referring domains that are definite candidates for disavow.
 This identifies referring domains with low Trust Flow and high Citation Flow.

-Why this helps with link cleanup: Remember from my introduction to Flow Metrics earlier – if Citation Flow is significantly higher than Trust Flow, that’s an indication that a site has a large number of low-quality backlinks pointing to it.
+Why this helps with finding toxic links for disavow: Remember from my introduction to Flow Metrics earlier – if Citation Flow is significantly higher than Trust Flow, that’s an indication that a site has a large number of low-quality backlinks pointing to it.
 Domains with low Trust Flow and high Citation Flow are domains that have attracted backlinks (high Citation Flow), but those backlinks come from untrustworthy or spammy areas of the web (low Trust Flow).
-These are not the domains you want to be getting links from, and likely are your prime candidates for disavow.
+These are not the websites you want to be getting links from, and likely are your prime candidates for disavow.

 Once you’ve tried out these three sorting methods in Majestic, download the domains and export the data into Microsoft Excel.
 Here, you’ll need to review manually to ensure you don’t accidentally disavow a domain that isn’t hurting your website.
 However, if you’ve used the above three methods, you should be working with a data set that’s near-ready for disavow.

-Once you’ve identified the list of domains for disavow, it’s time to format your disavow file.
-Check out our follow-up article for step-by-step instructions for formatting your disavow file in Excel.
+Once you’ve identified a list of bad links & low quality domains that you definitely do not want your website to be associated with, it’s time to format your disavow file with the syntax required by Google’s disavow tool.
+Check out my follow-up article for step-by-step instructions for formatting your disavow file in Excel.

 That’s it!
 Hope you found my method helpful.
 Do you have a tip for lifting manual actions, cleaning up bad link footprints, or speeding up the penalty recovery process?
 Share in a comment below!